-- 1. Insolent and defiant behaviour towards adults / significant disruption to the peace/learning of others - 2.
+- I. Insolent and defiant behaviour towards adults / significant disruption to the peace/learning of others - 2.
 Foul or abusive language or actions - 3.
-Racist / homophobic comments these will be reported to the Local Authority via the PRIDE Site - 4.
-Acts of physical violence
+Racist / homophobic comments these will be reported to the Local Authority - 4.
+Acts of physical aggression and/or violence

-These behaviours will result in the child and/or staff filling in the appropriate incident sheets & sanctions as set out in the next section and parents being spoken to about the reason their child had ended up on the red face.
+These behaviours will result in the staff filling in the appropriate incident record on My Concern & sanctions as set out in the next section and parents being spoken to about their child's behaviour.